Challenging the government’s failure to properly levy the fishing industry

 We have filed legal proceedings against the Minister for Oceans and Fisheries and the Director General of MPI for under-levying the fishing industry and under-allocating observers.

-Under the Fisheries Act and the Cost Recovery Rules, Fisheries New Zealand can levy the fishing industry to recover some of the costs of key fisheries and conservation services including conducting stock assessments, researching the effects of fishing on protected species and the marine environment more generally, and placing independent observers on fishing vessels.
+Under the Fisheries Act and the Cost Recovery Rules, Fisheries New Zealand can levy the fishing industry to recover some of the costs of key fisheries and conservation services.
+These services include conducting stock assessments, researching the effects of fishing on protected species and the marine environment more generally, and placing independent observers on fishing vessels.

 We allege that Fisheries New Zealand has been under-levying the fishing industry, in effect giving industry a significant (and unlawful) discount on research costs, with the taxpayer picking up the difference.
 In the 2023/24 fishing year, the total cost of the misallocated projects was just over $2.5 million.